microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 **Create an image definition to customize dev boxes to the specific team needs and configure dev box pools to leverage the image definition when creating dev boxes**

-1. Connect to your Dev Box in the Developer portal.
+1. Connect to your dev box by searching for the 'Windows App' in your Windows Search Bar.
+Sign in using the same credentials you used for the Developer Portal.
+Skip the tutorial, and click on 'Connect'.
-2. Open Visual Studio Code
+2. Open Visual Studio Code in your Dev Box.
 3. Go to Extensions (`Ctrl+Shift+X`) and verify that the Dev Box extension is installed
     a.
 If not installed, search for "Dev Box" and install it
 4. Validate that the [contoso-co/eshop](https://contoso-co/eshop) repository is cloned onto your Dev Box (click on File, Open Folder, C Drive, Users, click on your User, Repos, Contoso-co/Eshop).